Updated: Feb 20

-We got in a nice car, Rolls-Royce style, but a model that I had never seen before.
+We got in a nice car, Rolls-Royce style.
+A model I had never seen before.
 With a metal emblem I could not recognize.
-An "H" inside an "O".
-I suspected it was Hover, the company that "graciously gave me my apartment".
-Bizarre.
-I thought they were making guns.
-The more you know…
+A "H" inside an "O".
+I suspected it was Hover, the company that "graciously provided me with an apartment".

-The cop who spoke to me and another of his colleagues sat up front, leaving me alone with the last one in the back seat.
-Yes, I say "the cop," because after more than a decade in the police forces, you get to smell that particular mixture of authority and submission.
-Typical of the guy who is scared of his boss, but happy to have been designated as representative of order, rising above the pleb in the hierarchy of power.
+The cop who spoke to me sat up front, with another getting behind the wheel.
+I sat with the third one, in the back.
+Yes, I say "the cop," because after more than a decade in the police force, you get to smell that particular mixture of authority and submission.
+Typical of the guy who is stuck between both sides of the ladder, scared of his boss, but happy to have been designated as the representative of order.
+Rising above the pleb in the hierarchy of power.
 I know, I still have leftovers.

 But my career, my past, it all feels so distant already.

 The car was going fast.
 The city was unfolding before my eyes.
-The decorum was sinister.
-The entirety of the neighborhoods adjoining the wall was deserted.
+Sinister decorum.
+The neighborhoods adjoining the wall were deserted.
 Old buildings with black facades, broken windows letting go of thin veils and curtains, dragged outside by the wind.
-One street light out of ten was lit, blinking, illuminating old adds painted on the decayed walls, selling products from another time.
+One street light out of ten was lit, blinking, illuminating old ads painted on the decayed walls, selling products from another time.

 After ten minutes, we stopped in front of a large building, gray and dirty, blackened, taller than all those around.
-A colossus of fifteen or twenty floors made of cracked concrete and metal beams.
+A colossus of at least twenty floors made of cracked concrete and metal beams.
 We had reached the periphery of the abandoned neighborhoods, the ones running along the ramparts.

 The driver threw a bunch of keys in my direction.

 - "Fifteenth floor, door 09, on the left.
-Goodbye, Mr. Drum, and welcome to Retrocity" he told me.
+Goodbye, Mr. Drum, and welcome to Retrocity".

-At this moment I saw the face of the driver, a face that I have not been able to distinguish until now.
+And at this exact moment, I saw the face of the driver.
+A face that I have not been able to distinguish until now.
 A face I was not going to forget.
-I probably got confused, because otherwise it was to a damn skeleton that I had been trying to speak to for the past hour.
-The silvery reflections of his metallic skull disappeared at the corner of the street.
+The face of death.
+A mechanical skull.
+The silvery reflections of his metallic jaw disappeared at the corner of the street.

 And then I was alone.

 I walked inside the building.
-The main hall was better maintained than I could have suspected, given the outside appearance.
+The main hall was better maintained than I suspected, given the outside appearance.
 It was dusty and really dark.
-The only light was coming from an opening at the top of the stairwell, a canopy of broken glass filtering the moonlight.
+The only light was coming from an opening at the top of the stairwell, moonlight filtered through broken glass.

 I got inside the rusty elevator and closed the gate.
 It was working.
 Fifteenth floor, left ...
-While looking for the keys, already lost in one of my pockets, I heard a muffled sound coming from the door number 14, on the other side of the corridor.
+While searching for the keys buried in my pocket, I heard a muffled sound coming from door number 14, on the other side of the corridor.
 It seems I had a neighbor.

 The key turned in the lock.
 Home Sweet Home.

 All things considered, it could have been much worse.
-I think I expected to be buried in some kind of mass grave.
-Instead I was standing at the door of a gorgeous apartment.
-It was a spacious place, stinking dry decay and dust, with a lot of character.
+I think I expected some kind of tomb.
+Instead, I was standing at the door of a gorgeous apartment.
+It was a spacious place, stinking dry decay and dust, but with a lot of character.